-Moody's Investors Service upgraded the University of Alaska's lease revenue bonds to Baa2 from Baa3, affirmed the rating of Baa1 on the general revenue bonds, and revised the outlook from negative to positive in May 2022.
+Moody's Investors Service upgraded the University of Alaska's lease revenue bonds to Baa1 from Baa2, upgraded the rating of the general revenue bonds to A3 from Baa1 and a stable outlook in November 2023.
 Standard and Poor's affirmed the A+ rating on the general revenue bonds and revised the outlook to stable from negative in March 2022.